hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 ### Attendance and make-up policy

 Students are expected to attend and actively participate in all class sessions.
 If you are absent from class, it is your responsibility to check on announcements made while you were away.
 The course attendance policy follows university’s [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf).
 Late assignments will not be accepted for a grade unless the absence meets the guidelines set forth by the university policy.
-Excuses and exceptions will be interpreted will also be interpreted in light of the APM 232.
+Excuses and exceptions will be interpreted will in light of the APM 232.

 ### Technology issues when submitting work